What will happen to mortgage rates after the election?

 In short, the FHA insures mortgage loans.
 This insurance allows borrowers to purchase with as little as 3.5% down.
 Borrowers pay insurance premiums to get FHA backing.
 And the insurance premiums collected by the FHA go into a reserve account.

 The FHA is supposed to have a 2% reserve.
-In fact, the reserve is now equal to 4.84% of all potential insurance claims.
+In fact, the reserve is now greater than that.

 So, what will the next election winners do about the FHA surplus?
 Keep collecting the money, or reduce FHA insurance premiums?